Advertiser Disclosure

 The Chase Sapphire Preferred card earns 3x points on online groceries, excluding Target, Walmart, and warehouse clubs.

-One of the best use cases of the Chase Sapphire Preferred card is on Instacart purchases.
-Remember that the Chase Sapphire Preferred card only earns bonus points on online groceries; so if you don’t spend much on online groceries every year, the value proposition of the Chase Sapphire Preferred card may weaken a bit.
+One of the best uses of the Chase Sapphire Preferred card is on Instacart purchases.
+Remember that the Chase Sapphire Preferred card only earns bonus points on online groceries, so if you don’t spend much on online groceries every year, the value of the Chase Sapphire Preferred card may weaken a bit.

 You Want Better Travel Benefits

 The Chase Sapphire Reserve card offers significantly upgraded travel benefits over the Chase Sapphire Preferred card.
-Sure, the Chase Sapphire Reserve card also comes with a higher annual fee, but the increased benefits deflect the cost almost entirely.
+Sure, the Chase Sapphire Reserve card also comes with a higher annual fee, but the increased benefits can help deflect the cost.

-For example, with the Chase Sapphire Reserve card, you’ll get a complimentary Priority Pass Select membership, which enables you to access more than 1,400 airport lounges around the world for yourself and up to 2 guests!
+For example, with the Chase Sapphire Reserve card, you get a complimentary Priority Pass Select membership, which enables you to access more than 1,300 airport lounges around the world for yourself and up to 2 guests!
 This benefit alone is worth at least $469 every year.

-Plus, you’ll also enjoy an annual travel credit of up to $300 from the Chase Sapphire Reserve card, which is one of the easiest benefits to use.
+Plus, you get an annual travel credit of up to $300 from the Chase Sapphire Reserve card, which is one of the easiest benefits to use.

-That’s not even considering the ability to get more perks at hotels through the Chase Luxury Hotel & Resort Collection, better travel insurance protections, and the Global Entry, TSA PreCheck, or NEXUS application fee credit every 4 years!
+That’s not even considering the ability to get more perks at hotels through The Edit by Chase Travel (including a $500 annual credit), better travel insurance protections, and the Global Entry, TSA PreCheck, or NEXUS application fee credit every 4 years!

-In short, if you want better travel benefits, the Chase Sapphire Reserve card’s value proposition is enormous.
+In short, if you want better travel benefits, the Chase Sapphire Reserve card’s value is enormous.

 You Want Better Redemption Value on Chase Travel Portal Bookings

-One of the most-discussed benefits of the Chase Sapphire Reserve card is the 50% redemption bonus on travel booked through Chase Travel.
-In comparison, the Chase Sapphire Preferred card offers a smaller 25% redemption bonus.
+With the Chase Sapphire Reserve card, you can get up to a 100% bonus on select hotel and airfare bookings through Chase Travel.
+In comparison, the Chase Sapphire Preferred card offers a smaller up to 75% redemption bonus.

 If you are constantly redeeming points through the Chase Travel portal, you could come out way ahead in the long run by holding the Chase Sapphire Reserve card.